webmanager2009/webmanager20091/README.md

 <div>Implement a Triangle class.
 The triangle must be described through points in the coordinate system.</div>
 <div>The triangle object must have methods:</div>

-- boolean exists() - checks if the triangle exists or not
+- boolean exists() - checks if the triangle exists or not;
-- double area() - calculates the area of the triangle
+- double area() - calculates the area of the triangle.
-<div>If triangle doesn't exist, you need to throw java.lang.IllegalStateException</div>
+<div>If triangle doesn't exist, you need to throw java.lang.IllegalStateException.</div>

 ---
 # Task № 4